 A relatively large number of people in Cheverly telecommute to their jobs.
 Overall, about 8.47% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-In Cheverly, a lot of people use the subway to get to work every day though Cheverly is a relatively small town.
-Those that ride the subway are primarily traveling out of town to good jobs in other cities.
+Despite being a small town, Cheverly has a lot of people using the subway to get to and from work every day.
+Most of these people on the subway are using it to get to good jobs in other cities.

 The per capita income in Cheverly in 2018 was $44,393, which is upper middle income relative to Maryland, and wealthy relative to the rest of the US.
 This equates to an annual income of $177,572 for a family of four.
 However, Cheverly contains both very wealthy and poor people as well.